mnv1851/mnv1851/README.md

 ## 𝗔𝗯𝗼𝘂𝘁

-I am a cybersecurity practitioner focused on **SOC analysis, blue teaming, and incident investigation**.
+I am a cybersecurity practitioner focused on SOC analysis, blue teaming, and incident investigation.

-I hold a **Bachelor's in Computer Applications** from Chandigarh University and I am currently pursuing a **MAS : Computer Security and Forensic Administration** at **Fairleigh Dickinson University (Vancouver, Canada)**.
+I hold a Bachelor’s in Computer Applications from Chandigarh University and I am currently pursuing a MAS in Computer Security and Forensic Administration at Fairleigh Dickinson University, Vancouver, Canada.

+I recently earned the CompTIA Security+ certification and continue to strengthen my skills through hands-on labs, SIEM investigations, malware analysis practice, and detection-oriented security projects.

-My work centers on building **hands-on security labs** that simulate realistic attack behavior, generate authentic logs, and document investigation workflows with a **SOC analyst mindset**.
+My work focuses on building realistic security labs that simulate attacker behavior, generate authentic logs, and document investigations with a SOC analyst mindset.

-I am Top 1% in TryHackMe with **SAL1 (Security Analyst Level 1) certified** and continuously sharpen my capabilities through practical labs, malware analysis practice, SIEM investigations, and detection-oriented projects.
+I am also ranked in the Top 1% on TryHackMe and hold the SAL1 (Security Analyst Level 1) certification.

-My portfolio is built with one purpose: **prove job-ready SOC capability through real artifacts**—detections, timelines, logs, SIEM alerts, and structured write-ups.
+My portfolio is built with one purpose: to demonstrate job-ready SOC capability through real artifacts—detections, timelines, logs, SIEM alerts, and structured write-ups.

 ---